kplabs-pl/sml-docs/src/tutorials/ml_deployment/model_training.rst

 1. Download the dataset

    .. note::
-       In the current git-lfs-based setup the dataset is downloaded using LFS, in the future when the code is moved to public GitHub repository, provide information about downloading the dataset here.
+      TODO: Now the repository contains the dataset using git-lfs.
+Consider moving it to a normal storage and provide a download link.

    The dataset should reside in the ``reference-designs-ml/deep_globe`` directory.

-2. The images in the dataset are too large to process them as a whole using deep learning models.
-They need to be split into even patches of 512 by 512 pixels.
-Run the supplied script to do so:
+2. The dataset images are too large to process as a whole with deep learning models.
+To address this, split them into smaller 512x512 pixel patches by running:

    .. code-block:: shell-session